dreamnerdy/Website/about.markdown

  <img src="/images/person_icon.png" class="person_icon" > Aaron Lodge
 </section>
-<blockquote>Between us, we have many years of software engineering, Game Concept and visual Design experience.
+<blockquote>Between us we have many years of software engineering, game concept and visual design experience.
 While we come from diverse backgrounds, each of us brings vital skills necessary for success and enjoyment.
 </blockquote>
 </section>